xwipeoutx/hololens-workshop/spatial-mapping/4-world-anchors.md

 While just setting the position directly is great and all, there are some issues with this approach when on a real device.

 As the HoloLens user moves about the room, the room mesh is updated and becomes more and more precise - this can result in the mesh being in a different spot to when it was initially placed.
-When this happens, the walls may start _occluding_ the placed hologram - I have seen it become completely inaccessible because the wall has shifted by more than the thickness of the Hologram.
+When this happens, the walls may start _occluding_ the placed hologram - I have seen the hologram become completely inaccessible because the wall has shifted by more than the thickness of the Hologram.

 We get around this by using [Spatial Anchors](https://developer.microsoft.com/en-us/windows/holographic/Coordinate_systems.html#spatial_anchors)- which is described as an "important place in the world where the user has placed holograms".

-Basically, it uses the geometry of the room as a basis for positioning, and can adjust over time.
+Basically, it uses the geometry of the room as a basis for positioning, and may adjust as more information about the room's geometry is discovered.
+This is all built-in to the hololens, and is the same as placing apps around the room in the main OS - so you don't have to worry about the reliability of it.

 ### Update the script